OPERA CO ERNST KRENEK / ARR. SCHOTTSTÄDT

 Ernst Krenek - b.
 Vienna Aug 23, 1900; d.
 Palm Springs, Dec 22, 1991

 THE SECRET KINGDOM is a cri de coeur for the simple life; submission to Nature, joy in little things, and renunciation of ambition, fame, and glory.
 The composer wanted to say ‘no’ to modern civilization, which, he felt, consisted of dehumanized haste, degrading commercialization, and hopeless universal corruption.

-The Secret Kingdom is an elaborate fairy-tale involving a kingdom in revolt, a monarch of Hamlet-like despondency who would like nothing better than to abdicate, and a queen who seeks to usurp her husband’s throne and establish a new kingdom with the leader of the rebellion.
+The plot is an elaborate fairy-tale involving a kingdom in revolt, a monarch of Hamlet-like despondency who would like nothing better than to abdicate, and a queen who seeks to usurp her husband’s throne and establish a new kingdom with the leader of the rebellion.

 In the end, all of the characters are thwarted, and a new kingdom, based on a love of nature is magically created in a remote forest.